 - a) preservation and enhancement of the local built, historic and natural environment;

 - b) design that is good because it takes into account site characteristics and surroundings and has made appropriate use of:

 - i. layout

 - ii. density

 - iii. siting

 - iv. scale

 - v. height

 - vi. proportions and massing

 - vii. orientation

 - viii. architectural detailing

-- ix. landscaping

-- x. materials

-- xi. street scene - xii. design and materials compatible with surrounding buildings - c) no significant adverse impact on residential amenity for existing and future residents; - d) does not contribute to, or suffer from, adverse impacts arising from noise, light or air contamination, land instability or cause ground water pollution; - e) utilises Sustainable Drainage System (SuDS) principles in managing its surface water, wherever possible, seeks to utilise sustainable construction methods, minimises the use of non-renewable resources and maximises the use of recycled and sustainably sourced materials; - f) where appropriate, opportunities are taken to minimise resource use and incorporate in the design, features (including renewable energy) that lead to low or zero carbon dioxide emissions; - g) provides suitable and easy access for all members of the community; - h) minimises opportunities for crime; - i) can be easily adapted to accommodate changing lifestyles and technologies; - j) includes adequate off-street car parking; - k) for residential development, has a garden to meet the needs of existing and future residents; and - I) ensures privacy, security and safety.
+- ix. landscaping - x. materials - xi. street scene - xii. design and materials compatible with surrounding buildings - c) no significant adverse impact on residential amenity for existing and future residents; - d) does not contribute to, or suffer from, adverse impacts arising from noise, light or air contamination, land instability or cause ground water pollution; - e) seeks to utilise sustainable construction methods, minimises the use of non-renewable resources and maximises the use of recycled and sustainably sourced materials; - f) where appropriate, opportunities are taken to minimise resource use and incorporate in the design, features (including renewable energy) that lead to low or zero carbon dioxide emissions; - g) provides suitable and easy access for all members of the community; - h) minimises opportunities for crime; - i) can be easily adapted to accommodate changing lifestyles and technologies; - j) includes adequate off-street car parking; - k) for residential development, has a garden to meet the needs of existing and future residents; - I) ensures, privacy, security and safety; - m) would retain and enhance the visual amenity of the Green Belt.